Skip to content

 Does Tajikistan use the dollar?

-However, US dollars might be accepted in some businesses, like in many countries.
+However, USD might be accepted in some businesses, like in many countries.
 Especially those catering to tourists, such as hotels and travel agencies.

-For everyday transactions like shopping in local markets, dining in smaller restaurants, and using public transport, the Tajikistani somoni will be required.
+For everyday transactions like shopping in local markets, dining in smaller restaurants, and using public transport, TJS will be required.

 Can I use euros in Tajikistan?

 Euros are not widely accepted for everyday transactions.
-However, some businesses, especially those catering to tourists, might accept it.
+However, some businesses, especially those catering to tourists, might take it.

-However, for most of your expenses, especially in local markets, smaller shops, and for transportation, you will need Tajikistani somoni.
+However, you will need TJS for most of your expenses, especially in local markets and smaller shops and for transportation.

 Can I use my bank card in Tajikistan?